tillysscott/ONT_analysis/TE_annotation/README.md

 7. Delete Sheet 2
 8. Save as csv

-Use R script to plot the RepeatLandscape
+Use R script to plot the RepeatLandscape _RepeatLandscapeGraphs.R_